KateHwang0929/stock-prediction-pipeline/README.md

 ## Overview

 The goal of this project is to explore how different algorithms perform on financial time-series data.
-1. The pipeline downloads OHLCV stock data with 'yfinance'
+1. The pipeline downloads OHLCV stock data with `yfinance`
 2. It builds a wide set of technical indicators
 3. Then it creates lag features for sequence building
 4. It trains regression models, classification models, and LSTM